 Sepsis in children continues to be one of the leading causes of mortality and morbidity worldwide.
 Furthermore, most children who die of sepsis suffer from refractory shock and/or multiple organ dysfunction within the initial 48 -72 hours of treatment, thus demonstrating the need for early and targeted interventions.

-The previous method of classifying patients as having either ‘warm shock’ or ‘cold shock’ to guide therapy has been demonstrated to have poor correlation with cardiac function and systemic vascular resistance, and has not led to improved outcomes.
+The previous method of classifying patients as having either ‘warm shock’ or ‘cold shock’ to guide therapy has been demonstrated to correlate poorly with cardiac function and systemic vascular resistance and has not led to improved outcomes.
 It is now recommended that more advanced techniques such as focused cardiac ultrasound (FCU) be used alongside clinical assessment to identify haemodynamic status and direct therapy.
-This is already widely the case in adult practice and algorithms have been created for its integration into patient management.
+This is already widely the case in adult practice, and algorithms have been created to integrate it into patient management.Â

 Although this is a small study, it makes us think about the use of cardiac ultrasound alongside clinical assessment of children with sepsis to understand the haemodynamic characterisation of these patients.